-Although remote sensing medical devices have existed for over more than two decades, and telemedicine has been around for a while… the underlying technology has evolved 100x through the years.
-No more 2G mobile connections and doctor visits.
+Healthcare IT solutions will be a greater priority among IoT service providers once the disruptions caused by the COVID-19 slow down.
+Although remote sensing medical devices have existed for over more than two decades, and telemedicine has already been around for a while, the underlying technology has evolved 100x through the years.
+No more doctor visits.
 Today we have an interconnected network of intelligent devices capable of making decisions, work as groups, and send information to the cloud — Internet of Things.

 In this article, we will take a closer look at Internet of Things (IoT) for Healthcare.

 - Internet of Things for Healthcare.